Lambda Pi Upsilon: Membership

 Lambda Pi Upsilon Sorority, Latinas Poderosas Unidas, Inc. welcomes women who are interested in a young and developing organization who also want to become leaders within their communities.
 Although the sorority is Latina-based, membership is not exclusive to Latina women.

 Activities

 Members of Lambda Pi Upsilon host numerous annual events for members and other people to attend.
 The Sisterhood Retreat is a legacy that was started by the founding mothers to help members of the sorority to bond with each other over a weekend of workshops and storytelling each August.
 The first Sisterhood Retreat was held on August 4–6, 1995 in SUNY Geneseo.

 The Emerald Gala is an event hosted in New York City every five years to celebrate the growth and accomplishments of the organization.

 Chapters also help with campus celebrations of Hispanic Heritage Month.

-The sorority also has a national performance team, Divalicious.
+The sorority also has a national performance team, Divalución.

 Philanthropy

 As an organization, Lambda Pi Upsilon adopted children as its national philanthropy.
 However, with the death of one of their members from asthma, Lambda Pi Upsilon has also focused its attention on asthma awareness as part of their philanthropic work and also partner with the American Lung Association for various awareness activities.

 At a local level, chapters and members of Lambda Pi Upsilon also participate in other events and support other charities, including the AIDS Walk, autism awareness, Breast Cancer Walk, and the March of Dimes.